digitalfabrik/wohnraumboerse-backend/README.md

 ### Offers Endpoint

 #### GET `/v0/:city/offer`
 Returns all currently available offers (Array of objects that represent the formData, the email-addresses and the date the offer has been created).
+Every `formData` object has a key `version` that indicates its version.
 Result Sample
 ```javascript
 [
 {